 Like many great things, Garner's performance isn't always easy to watch, but it will stick with you long after the credits roll.

-The Tribes of Palos Verdes opens in theaters and will be available on demand on December 1.
+The Tribes of Palos Verdes opens in US cinemas and will be available on demand on 1st December.

 Read These Stories Next: